1. Improving integration

 Do they have a valid argument?

-At first glance, the IT specialists do have a valid argument, however there are many other reasons that actually justify redundancy of data within the corporate network.
+At first glance, the IT specialists do have a valid argument, however, there are many other reasons that actually justify the redundancy of data within the corporate network.
 The main argument is that we actually need a copy if we want to be able to ‘freely’ analyze data – which can be a heavy burden on the computer -, without the operational system putting its cap down.

 Operational processes are at risk